25th Infantry Regiment (United States): World War I

+Interwar period

+The 25th Infantry was stationed at Camp Stephen D. Little, Arizona, as of June 1919 as a separate regiment.
+The 2nd Battalion was transferred in July 1922 from Camp Shannon, Hachita, New Mexico, to Camp Furlong, New Mexico.
+The 1st Battalion was transferred in 1926 to Camp Harry J. Jones, Arizona.
+The 3rd Battalion was transferred in March 1928 to Fort Huachuca, Arizona.
+The regiment deployed on 12 March 1929 to Naco, Arizona, to conduct border patrols as a result of the Escobar–Topete Revolution, and remained on border patrols until 10 May 1929.
+The 1st Battalion was transferred from Camp Harry J. Jones to Fort Huachuca and was inactivated there on 6 January 1933.
+Concurrently, the 2nd Battalion was transferred from Camp Stephen D. Little to Fort Huachuca.
+In April 1933, the regiment assumed command and control of the Arizona Civilian Conservation Corps District.
+The regimental headquarters was transferred in December 1933 to Fort Huachuca.
+First Sergeant William McCauley, the last active duty member of the regiment who participated in the charge at El Caney, Cuba, on 1 July 1898, retired at Fort Huachuca in April 1934.

 World War II

 In World War II the 25th Infantry Regiment (Colored) was an organic element of the 93rd Infantry Division (Colored) and served in the Pacific Theater of Operations.
 The regiment departed San Francisco on 24 January 1944 and arrived on Guadalcanal in echelons between 7 February and 5 March 1944.
 From there the regiment was transferred to Bougainville and attached to the Americal Division to take part in offensive operations against Japanese forces on that island in April and May of the same year.
 From 26 May to 21 June the regiment was stationed on the Green Islands where it received further training and was employed for the construction of defensive fortifications and installations.
-From 10 November 1944 to 30 March 1945 the 25th Infantry Regiment was involved as defence regiment around Finschafen New Guinea.
+From 10 November 1944 to 30 March 1945 the 25th Infantry Regiment was involved as defense regiment around Finschafen New Guinea.
 The regiment's final transfer during World War II was to Morotai Island where it arrived by 12 April 1945 where it once again participated in offensive operations until the end of the war.
 For World War II the 25th Infantry Regiment (Colored) received campaign credit for the Northern Solomons, Bismarck Archipelago and New Guinea.
 The regiment was inactivated at Camp Stoneman, California on 3 February 1946, and relieved from assignment to the 93d Infantry Division on 5 February 1946.
 Within a few years, the entire U.S. military was ordered desegregated by President Harry Truman, ending all segregation in the American armed forces.